mw-data-lib-symposium/website/index.md

 ### **Questions**

 If you have any questions regarding this symposium, please contact the organizers at [mwdatalibsym@gmail.com](mailto:mwdatalibsym@gmail.com).
-Follow this page for updates!</p>
+Follow this page for updates!

 ---